 Additionally, external consumer drives can be hard to find in sizes larger than 1TB, which isn’t ideal if you know you tend to use space quickly.
 If this sounds like you, an SSD and HDD hybrid laptop might be a good choice.

-Laptop with SSD: What to Consider?
+Laptop with SSD: What to Consider in 2020?

 As we mentioned, SSD laptops tend to have less space than their HDD counterparts.
 However, you still need to consider how much space you require.
 128GB is about the same as some high-end smartphones, while 500GB is usually recommended.
 However, with an HDD and some cloud storage services, you may be perfectly fine with closer to 256GB.